Ethan Rigel Discusses Gore Range's Skin Health Fund and New Base in Dallas, TX

 “One of the things that jumped out to me [about North Texas]… is you can feel the growth happening here.
 People are moving here, people are doing business here, even through the current pandemic,” Rigel said.

-Gore Range’s first fund, closed in early January with success.
-Overall, it saw investments in 13 companies, with two successful exits: a $60 million IPO for Connecticut-based BioXcel Therapeutics and a $64 million IPO for Texas-based Castle Biosciences.
+Gore Range’s first fund, closed in early 2019 with success.
+Overall, it saw investments in 14 companies, with six successful exits, including a $60 million IPO for Connecticut-based BioXcel Therapeutics and a $64 million IPO for Texas-based Castle Biosciences.
 However, Rigel said that fund was focused on proving their investment thesis – that in order to answer the right questions, “you have to have the right data.”

 With its second fund, Gore Range is going back to its roots, focusing on startups whose technology that is focused on skin health and aging could lead to broader innovations in the fields, with implications to other inflammatory and autoimmune diseases.